-Oddsmakers list the Colts as 3-point favorites at home with an over/under of 47 points.
-Be sure to check out all of Week 10 NFL betting odds.
+Oddsmakers list the Colts as 4-point road favorites with an over/under of 43 points.
+Click here to see a full list of the Week 17 NFL odds.